Raja Ayang Mausoleum

 The Raja Ayang Mausoleum (Makam Raja Ayang) is a historical mausoleum in Bandar Seri Begawan, Brunei.
-It believed to honour a royal punished for incest in the 15th century, became a site of cultural significance where visitors seek blessings despite the resulting damage from offerings.
+It is believed to honour a royal punished for incest in the 15th century, became a site of cultural significance where visitors seek blessings despite the resulting damage from offerings.
 Renovated in 2008 with a dome structure, it preserves Brunei's history while safeguarding the tomb from further deterioration.

 Design and features

 From the mausoleum area, all that is visible is a small hut with an iron fence and a roof supported by pillars.
 Inside are three stone tombstones, one of which is a sandstone gravestone adorned with carvings and inscriptions in Javanese script.
 Another gravestone is plain, without carvings or inscriptions, made of gravel.
 The burial ground is enclosed by a concrete wall and an octagonal iron fence with an opening of about 7 m.
 The mausoleum, located in the city centre, is enclosed by a gated but unguarded fence, allowing visitors to easily access the area.
 Its open design enables people to sit in meditation and present offerings, drawing interest for its accessibility and unique setting amidst an urban landscape.